nsstarr/Backend-Mindactivity-App/README.md

 ## :sparkles: ***About Mindactivity*** :sparkles:
 Welcome to Mindactivity!
 Just in case you were curious about the name, mindfulness + productivity = mindactivity.
-It's a Mindfullness App designed to manage stress levels and increase productivity using meditative media.
+It's a Mindfulness App designed to manage stress levels and increase productivity using meditative media.

 **This documentation is for the backend of the Mindactivity app.
 If you're interested in the frontend specifically, go to [https://github.com/SchoolOfCode/w9_frontend-project-mindactivity]**